 Head of Project Sales

-Coal to biomass conversion made Guadeloupe’s Le Moule power plant a user of 100 % locally produced biomass.
+Coal to biomass conversion made Guadeloupe’s Le Moule power plant a 100% user of locally-sourced and renewable resources.
 The power plant has reduced its CO2 emissions by 87 %.
-The Albioma owned power plant has been in operation since 1998 and has now been modernized with the help of Laitex.
+The power plant has been in operation since 1998 and has now been modernized with the help of Laitex.

-A new pellet feeding system was designed in cooperation with Laitex’s French sales representative CNIM and Albioma.
+A new pellet feeding system was designed in close cooperation with the boiler supplier and the end customer.

 “We did a lot of research and modeling with the client and our partner in the pre-design phase of the plant.
 As our work progressed, we received praise for our expertise and flexibility.
 Our French sales agents’ local knowledge and common language facilitated communication,” says Sami Koskela from Laitex, who was involved in defining the project.